lycus/mci/docs/type_system.rst

     {
     }

-Structures can be created in two ways:
+Structures can be created in several ways:

-* On the stack: Simply declare a register typed to be an instance of the structure.
-This makes it a value instance that lives on the stack (and thus does not participate in any dynamic memory allocation).
+* On the stack as a value: Simply declare a register typed as the structure.
+  This makes it live on the stack with value semantics, and it will not participate in any kind of dynamic memory allocation.
+* On the stack, dynamically allocated: Declare a register as a pointer to the structure and allocate the memory with ``mem.salloc`` or ``mem.snew``.
-* On the heap: Allocate an instance with either ``mem.new`` or ``mem.gcnew``.
-This will result in a pointer to the instance which sits somewhere in either the native or managed heap.
+* On the heap, dynamically allocated: Declare a register as either a pointer to the structure, or as a vector or array of the structure.
+Then, allocate memory with ``mem.alloc`` or ``mem.new``.
+* On the heap, GC-tracked: Declare a register as a reference to the structure and allocate an instance with ``mem.gcnew``.
+Additionally, references can be contained in vectors and arrays, and in other GC-tracked structures.

 Type specifications
 +++++++++++++++++++